Pinworms are small worms that infect the intestines.

 Pinworms are the most common worm infection in the United States.
 They are most common in school-age children.

 Female worms then move to the child's anal area, especially at night, and deposit more eggs.
 This may cause intense itching.
 The area may even become infected.
-When the child scratches the itching anal area, the eggs can get under the child's fingernails.
+When the child scratches the anal area, the eggs can get under the child's fingernails.
 These eggs can be transferred to other children, family members, and items in the house.

 - Difficulty sleeping due to the itching that occurs during the night